sebs-code/python-exercise/README.md

 - Write code as you normally would write for deployment to a production environment.
 - Use Python version 3+.
-- Provide instructions on how to install and run the application
+- Provide instructions on how to install and run the application.
 - Document how you could deploy and monitor the application.

 Try to spend no more than 4 hours on the exercise.